thycotic/dsv-docs/product/Certificate Authority/index.md

 | email                      | Optional|
 | organization               | Optional|

-This command generates a root certificate and corresponding private key for signing leaf certificates with the common name foo.org and/or bar.org.
+This command generates a root certificate named foobar.com and corresponding private key for signing leaf certificates with the common name foo.org or bar.org.
 They are saved in the secret path, /ca/myroot, that is referenced when a leaf certificate is generated and/or signed.

 ```bash
 thy pki generate-root --rootcapath /ca/myroot --domains foo.org,bar.org --common-name foobar.com --organization FooBar,Inc --country US --state IA --locality Boone --maxttl 1000